isselmou92/DistortionCorrection/README.md

 The geometric distortion corrections are performed using the **two-step distortion correction (2SDC)** method, which separately addresses ΔB0- and GNL-related displacements in two consecutive steps.

-- In the first step, ΔB0 displacements are independently corrected via the Python script ```console B0_correction.py``` using a pre-acquired static field map, resulting in an ΔB0-corrected MR image.
+- In the first step, ΔB0 displacements affecting only the frequency encoding direction  are independently corrected via the Python script ```console B0_correction.py``` using a pre-acquired static field map, resulting in an ΔB0-corrected MR image.

 - In the second step, a phantom-driven displacement map containing the GNL-induced displacements, which can be obtained with non-rigid registration, is applied to the ΔB0-corrected MR image via a second custom Python script ```console phantom_displacement_GNL.py``` to correct specifically for GNL.
 This application is possible by assuming that the GNL distortion is sequence-independent, remaining constant across scans and subjects.